ietf-artarea/charters/diem-unified-charter.md

-Digital Emblems provide a mechanism for conveying a set of attributes bound to an asset that is presented to a validator and attested to by an issuer.
+Digital Emblems provide a mechanism for conveying a set of attributes bound to an asset that is presented to a validator and asserted by an issuer.

 The DIEM WG seeks to define a standard architecture, set of emblem types, and presentation methods that will provide a cohesive approach to creating, displaying, and interpreting emblems across applications and platforms.

 There are three dimensions to digital emblems: Asset Type, Emblem Type, and Validator Relationship.
-Assets bearing digital emblems can be analog or digital.
+Assets bound to digital emblems can be analog (e.g., a vehicle) or digital (e.g., a web server).
 They differ in the initial interaction between the asset and the validator.
 Digital Emblems can fall into multiple types (e.g., self-signed, attested, etc.) that will affect how a validator interprets and trusts the assertions made within the emblem.